kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

               rameters to the badblocks program.

        -L new-volume-label
-              Set the volume label for the filesystem to new-volume-label.
+              Set the volume label for the file system to new-volume-label.
 The maximum length of the volume label is 16 bytes.

        -m reserved-blocks-percentage
-              Specify the percentage of the filesystem blocks reserved for the super-user.
-This avoids fragmentation, and allows root-owned daemons, such as syslogd(8), to  continue  to function correctly after non-privileged processes are prevented from writing to the filesystem.
+              Specify the percentage of the file system blocks reserved for the super-user.
+This avoids fragmentation, and allows root-owned daemons, such as syslogd(8), to continue  to function correctly after non-privileged processes are prevented from writing to the file system.
 The default percentage is 5%.

        -M last-mounted-directory
-              Set  the  last  mounted  directory  for  the  filesystem.
-This might be useful for the sake of utilities that key off of the last mounted directory to determine where the filesystem should be mounted.
+              Set  the  last mounted directory for the file system.
+This might be useful for the sake of utilities that key off of the last mounted directory to determine where the file system should be mounted.

-       -n     Causes mke2fs to not actually create a filesystem, but display what it would do if it were to create a filesystem.
-This can be used to determine the location of the backup superblocks  for  a particular filesystem, so long as the mke2fs parameters that were passed when the filesystem was originally created are used again.
+       -n     Causes mke2fs to not actually create a file system, but display what it would do if it were to create a file system.
+This can be used to  determine  the  location  of  the backup superblocks for a particular file system, so long as the mke2fs parameters that were passed when the file system was originally created are used again.
 (With the -n option added, of course!)

        -N number-of-inodes
-              Overrides the default calculation of the number of inodes that should be reserved for the filesystem (which is based on the number of blocks and the bytes-per-inode ratio).
+              Overrides the default calculation of the number of inodes that should be reserved for the file system (which is based on the number of blocks and  the  bytes-per-inode  ra‐ tio).
 This allows the user to specify the number of desired inodes directly.

        -o creator-os
-              Overrides  the default value of the "creator operating system" field of the filesystem.
+              Overrides the default value of the "creator operating system" field of the file system.
 The creator field is set by default to the name of the OS the mke2fs executable was compiled for.

        -O [^]feature[,...]
-              Create a filesystem with the given features (filesystem options), overriding the default filesystem options.
-The features that are enabled by default are specified by  the base_features  relation,  either  in the [defaults] section in the /etc/mke2fs.conf configuration file, or in the [fs_types] subsections for the usage types as specified by the -T option, further modified by the features relation found in the [fs_types] subsections for the filesystem and usage types.
+              Create a file system with the given features (file system options), overriding the default file system options.
+The features that are enabled by default are  specified  by the  base_features  relation, either in the [defaults] section in the /etc/mke2fs.conf configuration file, or in the [fs_types] subsections for the usage types as specified by the -T option, further modified by the features relation found in the [fs_types] subsections for the file system and usage types.
 See the mke2fs.conf(5) manual page for more details.
-The filesystem type-specific configuration setting found in the [fs_types] section will override the global default found in [defaults].
+The file system type-specific configuration setting found in the [fs_types] section will override the global default found in [defaults].

-              The  filesystem  feature  set will be further edited using either the feature set specified by this option, or if this option is not given, by the default_features relation for the filesystem type being created, or in the [defaults] section of the configuration file.
+              The  file  system feature set will be further edited using either the feature set specified by this option, or if this option is not given, by the default_features relation for the file system type being created, or in the [defaults] section of the configuration file.

-              The filesystem feature set is comprised of a list of features, separated by commas, that are to be enabled.
+              The file system feature set is comprised of a list of features, separated by commas, that are to be enabled.
 To disable a feature, simply prefix the feature  name  with  a caret ('^') character.
 Features with dependencies will not be removed successfully.
-The pseudo-filesystem feature "none" will clear all filesystem features.
+The pseudo-file system feature "none" will clear all file system features.

        For more information about the features which can be set, please see the manual page ext4(5).